-In this webinar, Gemma Read examines the wider sociotechnical system in which the issue occurs, locating the key pain points driving the outcome and identifying design solutions.
-The study produced 43 ideas that universities could implement to address the gender data gap in research.
+This presentation will outline a study conducted to better understand the wider sociotechnical system in which the issue occurs, locate the key pain points driving the outcome and identify design solutions.
+In total, 43 ideas were developed that could be implemented by universities to address the gender data gap in research.

-The presentation concludes with an outline of how the University of the Sunshine Coast is incorporating sociotechnical systems approaches in its Athena Swan program.
+The presentation will conclude with an outline of how the University of the Sunshine Coast is incorporating sociotechnical systems approaches in its Athena Swan program.